jcfandino/push-events-poc/Readme.md

 ## Auth server

 A spring-boot app that generates JWTs to authorize connections.
-This is an eample of a decoded token:
+This is an example of a decoded token:

 Header: